tuhin47/Learning-Topis/docs/more/object-oriented-design-definitions.md

 an object whose role is to interface with an external component, such as a user or an adjacent system.

 ## Class diagram
-a UML diagram for showing the behaviours, attributes, inheritance, and connections of classes
+a UML diagram for showing the behaviours, attributes, inheritance, and connections of classes.

 ## Code review
 systematic reviews of written code done by the development team.
 Not only to find mistakes, but to get developers using the same conventions, constructs, design principles, etc.